-Know where your data is.
-A cloud provider can store your backups in different states, even different countries, if data compliance regulations do not apply.
-With a local backup, you know where your data resides and have direct control over access to your data.
+A cloud provider can store your backups in different states (or even countries) if data compliance regulations do not apply.
+With a local backup, you know where your data resides and have direct control over backup data.

 Local backup disadvantages